Society for Human Resource Management: Leadership

-Research
+Research on workforce trends

 SHRM's data and analytics department researches workplace issues and their implications for the HR profession and business leaders, including market research.
 Among its products are the annual Employee Benefits Survey, Executive Priorities and Perspectives, and Civility Index.

 In 2019, SHRM released its report, "The High Cost of a Toxic Workplace Culture".
-The company polled American employees in order to determine the impact of culture on workers’ well-being and business’ financial health.
+The company polled American employees in order to determine the impact of culture on workers' well-being and business’ financial health.
 According to the report, 20% of employees left their jobs between 2014 and 2019 because of toxic workplace cultures.
 Partly to combat these issues, SHRM designed its People Manager Qualification learning and development program.

-In 2022, SHRM presented its State of the Workplace Report," which included a look back at U.S. workplaces to gauge what went well and where organizations struggled throughout 2021, as well as looking at future trends in workplaces.
+In 2022, SHRM presented its "State of the Workplace Report", which included a look back at U.S. workplaces to gauge what went well and where organizations struggled throughout 2021, as well as analyzing employee engagement and looking at future trends in workplaces.

 In 2024, SHRM research found that American workers witnessed over 171 million instances of workplace incivility on a daily basis.
-That same year, the organization announced the “1 Million Civil Conversations” initiative, aimed at increasing civility in U.S. workplaces.
+That same year, the organization announced the "1 Million Civil Conversations" initiative, aimed at increasing civility in U.S. workplaces.

-The SHRM State of the Workplace and CHRO Priorities and Perspectives reports found that recruiting was the top priority for HR professionals in 2024.
+The SHRM "State of the Workplace" and "CHRO Priorities and Perspectives" reports found that recruiting was the top priority for HR professionals in 2024.
 In 2025, SHRM research identified leadership and management development as the top priority.
 The research also highlighted employee burnout as a key challenge facing employers.
+Also in 2025, SHRM found that remote work drove an employment surge for workers with disabilities.

+In 2026, SHRM's "State of the Workplace" report surveyed more than 1,800 HR professionals and over 2,000 workers, finding a growing chasm between supportive and unsupportive employers.
+Retention emerged as a concern for negatively-graded employers, with SHRM recommending increased investment in the development of leaders and managers.

+In its 2026 CHRO Priorities and Perspectives report, SHRM predicted that leadership transparency and the management of multigenerational workforces would become more prevalent workplace trends.
+The research also found that 92 percent of CHROs expect greater AI integration in future workforce operations.

 Conferences

-SHRM hosts regional and annual conferences.
-The individual state conferences are organized by SHRM's State Councils and Chapters.
+SHRM hosts regional and annual conferences as places for the HR industry to convene.
+SHRM's individual state conferences are organized by the organization's state councils and chapters.

 SHRM’s annual conference features HR seminars, workshops, and networking opportunities.
 In 2024, it was held in Chicago, Illinois.
 In 2025, the conference was held in San Diego, California.
+Former President Joe Biden was the keynote speaker in 2025, discussing the future of the American workforce.
+Presidents George W. Bush and Bill Clinton have also spoken at SHRM conferences.

-The organization also hosts conferences like “SHRM Talent,” “SHRM Blueprint,” and the “SHRM Linkage Institute.”
+The organization also hosts conferences like "SHRM Talent", "SHRM Blueprint", and the "SHRM Linkage Institute".
+The 2026 SHRM Talent conference was held in Dallas, Texas, helping managers focus on AI adoption and skills development.

 The 2014 SHRM Annual Conference & Exposition took place at Orlando's Orange County Convention Center.